-Police: Man accused of murder after Atlantic Coast High teacher strangled
+Man charged with murder 2 weeks after Atlantic Coast High teacher strangled

 Zebulon Perkins charged with 2nd degree murder in death of Vivian James

-JACKSONVILLE, Fla. – A man that was arrested after police found him driving the car of an Atlantic Coast High School teacher who was found dead in her Westside home has been charged with second degree murder.
+JACKSONVILLE, Fla. – A man that was arrested after police found him driving the car of an Atlantic Coast High School teacher who was found dead in her Westside home has been charged with second-degree murder.

 Jail records show the additional charge was added to 27-year-old Zebulon Perkins’ inmate sheet Friday afternoon.
 He’s charged in the death of Vivian James and held without bond in the Duval County jail.